OpenNebula/docs/source/provision_clusters/edge_clusters/aws_cluster.rst

 Refer to the :ref:`cluster operation guide <cluster_operations>` to check all the operations needed to create, manage, and delete an Edge Cluster.
 Refer to the :ref:`providers guide <provider_operations>` to check all of the operations related to providers.

-You can also manage AWS Cluster using OneProvision FireEdge GUI.
+You can also manage AWS Clusters using the OneProvision GUI in Sunstone.

 Virtual Provisions
 ================================================================================